Optical System and Detector Requirements for Live-Cell Imaging

 One of the fundamental differences between imaging fixed and living cells is that the former provide the investigator with ample latitude in defining image acquisition parameters, such as locating a suitable viewfield and determining exposure time, as well as adjusting the electronic gain settings, read-out rates, and offset values.
 As a result, it is possible in most cases (with adequately stained fixed specimens) to acquire images that utilize the full dynamic range of the camera system, thus producing the optimal signal-to-noise ratios.
 Unfortunately, the situation is different with live cells due the limitations on imaging parameters imposed by the strict requirement of maintaining cell viability.
 All too often with acquired images of living cells, the intensity of the specimen is only a few gray levels higher than that of the background.
 In this case, the most important imaging consideration becomes the dark current and read noise levels of the detector system.
 Economical cameras often feature higher noise levels, leading to a less uniform background image that often obscures signal from the specimen, an effect that grows more serious as the readout speed is increased.
 In virtually all live-cell imaging applications, the detector choice is paramount in determining the success or failure of an experiment.

 The four primary sources of noise in digital imaging arise from the detector, the illumination system, Poisson or shot noise (due to the stochastic nature of a photon flux), and stray light.
 In most cases, the systematic reduction of noise can be accomplished by carefully choosing the detector and optimizing the illumination conditions.
 Virtually every type of photon detector introduces some form of noise into each measurement recorded with the device.
 The photomultipliers employed in laser scanning and multiphoton microscopy can produce spurious electrons within the signal amplification system.
 Likewise, the charge-coupled devices (CCDs) utilized in widefield, deconvolution, total internal reflection, spinning disk, and swept field microscopy exhibit a background dark current associated with each pixel.
 Improvements in CCD and photomultiplier design, including cooling the devices to very low temperatures, have reduced the contribution of dark current to very low levels.
-However, especially in the case of CCDs, reading each pixel and converting the analog signal into a digital equivalent contributes an additional noise component known as read noise, the major noise artifact in the current generation of cooled digital camera systems, such as Nikon's Digital Sight (DS) Camera series for microscopy.
+However, especially in the case of CCDs, reading each pixel and converting the analog signal into a digital equivalent contributes an additional noise component known as read noise, the major noise artifact in the current generation of digital camera systems, such as Nikon's Digital Sight (DS) Camera series for microscopy.

 Illustrated in Figure 2 is the interdependence of digital camera sensitivity with the readout speed and image quality in live-cell imaging.
 The specimen is a culture of human cervical carcinoma cells (HeLa line) expressing a fusion of monomeric Kusabira Orange (mKO) fluorescent protein and human alpha-tubulin imaged in widefield fluorescence illumination with a TRITC filter combination and grayscale camera system operating at readout speeds of 10 or 1.25 megahertz.
 When the camera CCD is shuttered (receiving no light), the background noise is dramatically lower when the slow readout speed is employed, as depicted in Figures 2(a) and 2(b) at 10 and 1.25 megahertz speeds, respectively.
 This difference does not seriously affect camera performance when the exposure time can be adjusted to utilize the entire dynamic range, as evidenced by the similar quality of the images presented in Figures 2(c) and 2(d).
 However, under low light level conditions, the slower readout speed (Figure 2(f)) provides superior image quality.
 The images in Figures 2(e) and 2(f) were captured at approximately at 10-fold lower light intensity than those in Figures 2(c) and 2(d).
 Reducing the illumination level another 5-fold produces a far more dramatic effect, as shown in Figures 2(g) and 2(h), where the slower readout speed provides a marginally acceptable image (Figure 2(h)) while the fast readout mode (Figure 2(g)) does not.